 This wasn't the photo that I had been given,I was given a painted version I found this version so the kids could recognize a realistic photo of him.
 Te Aho ō te rangi wharepū.

 I hadn't heard many stories about him to tell my kids there wasn't much to tell them because all of the whānau that knew anything about him were no longer alive.
 So I felt it was up to me to find out his story for the kids.
 When I put the photo up the kids weren't scared of him in fact they thought he looked like a "Koro" that they wanted to look after. otherwise I believe that if a tūpuna or person fades from memory then it's perhaps time to retire their photo from the wall and put it away or bury it.
 But something about this photo made me think that it was worth finding more on.
 So the search began.
-The name of the blog comes from a Tūpuna that plays a big part of who we are and where my search took off once I found him.

 The things that I were told were that Te Aho o te rangi was the older brother of Kingi Tāwhiāo the 2nd māori king but he had not been given the opportunity to succeed to his father because he was believed to be dead at the time but he was being held captive by Governor Grey's army aboard a ship anchored off Kawau Island after the 1863 war of Rangriri.